suxess-it/kubriX/README.md

 If you have ideas / questions, please [join our slack](https://join.slack.com/t/kubrix-platform/shared_invite/zt-2rc1yty2f-VTT3GOzUvo_k5hrgKbppKQ) or raise an issue.

-# Test kubriX with GitHub Codespaces
+# kubriX playground with GitHub Codespaces

-You can create a kubriX test environment by starting a GitHub Codespace in your browser.
+You can create a kubriX playground by starting a GitHub Codespace in your browser.
 With that you have your own kubriX test environment within minutes without any installations on your local machine.

 ## To fork or not to fork